 The test is externally assessed by a visiting Trinity examiner.
-Examiners use an abridged form of the assessment criteria amplification (see appendix 4 for the concise amplification) in combination with the generic performance descriptors on pages 17-18 to make their assessments.
+Examiners use the assessment criteria amplification on pages 10-13 in combination with the generic performance descriptors on page 14 to make their assessments.
 The amplification specifies what is required to achieve at that level, and the examiner measures the performance of the candidate against the descriptors.
-For example, the amplification for assessment criterion 3.1 - Present information using an appropriate structure for a given purpose includes 'present information and ideas in a logical sequence (accurately use discourse markers and verb forms, such as past perfect, to indicate sequence)'; and 'give explanations and instructions (use a range of forms and expressions to indicate cause and effect)'.
-The examiner applies the generic descriptors such as, for example, 'able to get their message across clearly and without support using a wide range of language...of the level' (4 marks), or 'evidence of an attempt to meet the assessment criterion using language of the level, but this is not successful, even with support' (1 mark), awarding 0 to 4 marks as appropriate to the performance.
+For example, the amplification for assessment criterion 3.1 - Present information using an appropriate structure for a given purpose includes 'present information and ideas in a logical sequence.'
+The examiner applies the generic performance descriptors relevant to that learning outcome (learning outcome 3) such as, for example, 'able to get their message across clearly and without support using a wide range of language...of the level' (4 marks), or 'evidence of an attempt to meet the assessment criterion using language of the level, but this is not successful, even with support' (1 mark), awarding 0 to 4 marks as appropriate to the performance.